 Sail Canada ‘Basic Cruising Skills’ reference book $29.99 + HST

 For non members the fee includes membership of PEYC for three months and entitles them to use the associated facilities.

 The fee also includes the use of the training boat for 12 hours after successful completion of course provided that the instructor is satisfied that the participants are competent to sail the boat unaccompanied..
 In order to do this at least one person on the boat must have obtained their Pleasure Craft Operator Card (PCOC)

 The course is taught by a Sail Canada qualified instructor.
 Participants who successfully complete the course (theory and practice) will be awarded the Sail Canada 'Start Keelboat Sailing' (SKS) qualification.
-We aim to make it an enjoyable experience and the participants last year were all very positive about it
+We aim to make it an enjoyable experience and previous participants over the have been very positive about it.

 Introduction to keel boat sailing, leading to the Sail Canada 'Start Keelboat Sailing' qualification.